hyprland-community/pyprland/README.md

   Active when using `unfocus="hide"`

   Default value of 0.4 seconds should be fine for most usages.
   If it feels too slow for you, set a lower value or `hysteresis=0` to completely disable it.
-Higher values can be required for applications using thin tabs or other widgets around its border

   Share the value which is optimal for you on [discuss anything](https://github.com/hyprland-community/pyprland/discussions/46)!
 The current value can be refined later.